Rosalyn Sussman Yalow: College

 Yalow knew how to type, and was able to get a part-time position as a secretary to Dr. Rudolf Schoenheimer, a leading biochemist at Columbia University's College of Physicians and Surgeons.
-She did not believe that any respectable graduate school would admit and financially support a woman, so she took another job as a secretary to Michael Heidelberger, another biochemist at Columbia, who hired her on the condition that she studied stenography.
+She did not believe that any respectable graduate school would admit and financially support a woman, so she took another job as a secretary to Dr. Michael Heidelberger, another biochemist at Columbia, who hired her on the condition that she studied stenography.
 She graduated from Hunter College in January 1941.

 A few years later, she received an offer to be a teaching assistant in physics at the University of Illinois at Urbana-Champaign.
 She received this offer partially because World War II had just begun and many men went off to fight, and the University opted to offer women education and jobs to avoid being shut down.
-At the University of Illinois at Urbana-Champaign, she was the only woman among the department's 400 members, and the first since 1917.
+At the University of Illinois at Urbana-Champaign, she was the only woman among the University's 400 members, and the first since 1917.
 Yalow earned her PhD in 1945.
 The next summer, she took two tuition-free physics courses under government auspices at New York University.